Diversified Resilient Economy

 -

-Infrastructure expenditures have reached record-high levels in 2019-2022 and stood at 6.7% of GDP in 2022, with public investment set to continue supporting growth in the medium run.
+Infrastructure expenditures averaged 6.8% in 2019-2025, with public investment set to continue supporting growth in the medium run.